Shush Castle

-Shush Castle (Château de Suse) is located in the ruins of the ancient city of Susa (Shush) in the Khuzestan Province of Iran.
+Shush Castle (Château de Suse) is located in the ruins of the ancient city of Susa (Shush) in the Khuzestan province of Iran.
 It was constructed by French archaeologist Jean-Marie Jacques de Morgan in the late 1890s, as a secure base for archaeological exploration and excavation.
-The Castle is similar to medieval monuments in France.

-The structure was built by local craftsmen with bricks taken from two other archaeological sites, the Achaemenid Darius/Dariush castle and the Elamite Choqazanbil ziggurat.
-It is built atop a hill ("tappeh") which may contain other relics of past times.
 It is an example of the pre-scientific era of archaeology, when explorers mutilated or destroyed sites in the process of examining them.

-The former French government property was taken over by the Islamic Republic after the Iranian Revolution in 1979.
+The former French government property was taken over by the Islamic Republic after the Iranian revolution in 1979.
 It is now used as a museum.
-Its best-known holding is a cuneiform tablet inscribed with the Code of Hammurabi, however this is now on display in the Louvre Museum in Paris, France.

-The castle was heavily damaged by Iraqi bombs during the recent Iran–Iraq War, but has since been completely restored by the Iranian government.
+The castle was heavily damaged by Iraqi bombs during the Iran–Iraq War, but has since been restored.